isacdaavid/phd_thesis_markdown/source/11_chapter_3_justification.md

-  modulation of more basic resources at the physiological domain.[^gazzaniga] Moreover, modern views on cognition place emphasis on the consideration of the interactions of organisms with one another and their environment.[^citation needed] <!-- ;with some even postulating that such _grounding_ --> <!-- and _extension_ processes are inseparable from cognition itself. -->
+  modulation of more basic resources at the physiological domain.[^gazzaniga] Moreover, modern views on cognition place emphasis on the consideration of the interactions of organisms with one another and their environment.[^citation-needed] <!-- ;with some even postulating that such _grounding_ --> <!-- and _extension_ processes are inseparable from cognition itself. -->

 [^which?]: Which?
 [^gazzaniga]: Citation needed.
 Gazzaniga's book?
-[^citation needed]: Citation needed.
+[^citation-needed]: Citation needed.

-- Emotions are regarded as some of the most basic wholesale conscious experiences; in the sense that they are well-differentiated, universally expressive, and inextricably connected to somatic states and homeostasis.[@damasio-1998] Helping understand their third-person detection and processing contributes to our understanding of intersubjectivity, and of subjectivity by inclusion.
+- Emotions are regarded as some of the most basic wholesale conscious experiences; in the sense that they are well-differentiated, universally expressive, and inextricably connected to somatic states and homeostasis.[@damasio-1998] Helping understand their third-person detection and processing contributes to our understanding of intersubjectivity, and (hopefully) of subjectivity by inclusion.

 - As of today, neuroscientists and clinicians are heavily dependent upon verbal reports and other behavioral cues to asses mental